netgurru/casestudy-kops-project/development/DETAILS.md

 helm install backend-python backend-python.yaml
 ```

-Now you should have a web application that allows you to upload CSV files, process them, and print the content to the browser.
+Now we should have a web application that allows us to upload CSV files, process them, and print the content to the browser.
 The processed files will also be uploaded to an S3 bucket.